LeonSering/magic_eye/README.md

 #

-This is a small python3 script to create a [autostereogram]([Autostereogram - Wikipedia](https://en.wikipedia.org/wiki/Autostereogram)).
+This is a small python3 script to create a [autostereogram](https://en.wikipedia.org/wiki/Autostereogram).

-As a child I was fascinated from the [Magic Eye Book]([Magic Eye - Wikipedia](https://en.wikipedia.org/wiki/Magic_Eye)) and much later I was eager to figure out how this depth perception actually works.
+As a child I was fascinated from the [Magic Eye Book](https://en.wikipedia.org/wiki/Magic_Eye) and much later I was eager to figure out how this depth perception actually works.
 The result was this small script which I used to "impress" my co-workers and my girlfriend in a nerdy way. ;-)

 # Requirements